ibm-cloud-docs/assistant-data/dialog-overview.md

 - **Wait for user input**: Waits for new input from the user, and then begins to process it from the node that you jump to.
 This option is useful if the source node asks a question, for example, and you want to jump to a separate node to process the user's answer to the question.

-## More information
+## Next steps
+{: #dialog-overview-next}

+- Be sure to test your dialog as you build it.
+For more information, see [Testing the dialog](/docs/assistant-data?topic=assistant-data-dialog-tasks).
+- For more information about ways to address common use cases, see [Dialog building tips](/docs/assistant-data?topic=assistant-data-dialog-tips).
-For information about the expression language used by dialog, plus methods, system entities, and other useful details, see the **Reference** section in the navigation pane.
+- For more information about the expression language that you can use to improve your dialog, such as methods that reformat dates or text, see [Expression language methods](/docs/assistant-data?topic=assistant-data-dialog-methods).

 You can also use the API to add nodes or otherwise edit a dialog.
-See [Modifying a dialog using the API](/docs/assistant-data?topic=assistant-data-api-dialog-modify) for more information.
+For more information, see [Modifying a dialog using the API](/docs/assistant-data?topic=assistant-data-api-dialog-modify).